-- A. For a "Major Penalty," any player, including the goalkeeper, shall be ruled off the floor and be removed from the game.
-A substitute shall serve the five minute time penalty. - B. Any player or goaltender incurring a Major Penalty shall be assessed a Game Misconduct Penalty. - C. When coincident Major and /or Match Penalties or coincident penalties of equal duration including a Major or a Match are imposed against players on each team during the same stoppage of play, immediate substitutions shall be made for those penalties, and such penalties shall not be taken into account for the purpose of delayed (Stacked) penalties.

-D..
-When the coincident Major/Match penalty rule is applied and there is a differential in the total time penalties, those penalties causing the differential shall be served first in the normal manner and shall be taken into account for the purpose of applying Rule 6.1.1, Minor Penalties and Rule 6.2.2, Delayed Penalties.
+- a) For a Major Penalty, any player, including the goalkeeper, shall be ruled off the floor and be removed from the game.
+A substitute shall serve the five minute time penalty. - b) Any player or goaltender incurring a Major Penalty shall be assessed a Game Misconduct Penalty. - c) When coincidental Major and/or Match Penalties or coincident penalties of equal duration including a Major or a Match, being imposed against players on each team during the same stoppage of play, immediate substitutions shall be made for those penalties, and such penalties shall not be taken into account for the purpose of delayed (Stacked) penalties. - d) When the coincidental Major/Match Penalty rule is applied and there is a differential in the total time penalties, those penalties causing the differential shall be served first in the normal manner and shall be taken into account for the purpose of applying Rule 6.1.1, Minor Penalties and Rule 6.2.2, Delayed Penalties.
 Any difference or differential in the total time penalties must be served by a player (or players) on the surface at the time of the infraction.